Brocken: Climate

-The Brocken also holds the record for the greatest number of days of mist and fog in a single calendar year in Germany, 330 days in 1958, and has an average of 120 days of snowfall per year.
+The Brocken also holds the record for the greatest number of days of mist and fog in a single calendar year in Germany, 330 in 1958, and has an average of 120 days of snowfall per year.

 Flora

 The harsh climate of the Brocken makes it a habitat for rare species.
 The mountain's summit is a subalpine zone with flora and fauna almost comparable to those of north Scandinavia and the Alps.

 The Brocken is the only mountain in Germany's Central Uplands whose summit lies above the treeline, so that only very small spruce grow there and much of it is covered by a dwarf shrub heathland.
 In the Brocken Garden, established in 1890, flora are nurtured by national park employees; visitors are allowed to view it as part of regular guided tours.
 The garden does not just display plants from the Brocken, but also high mountain flora from other regions and countries.